Festival Application Process

 o Using the Spirit & Place theme logo, when possible.

 o Distributing Spirit & Place Event Guides.
-(Delivered to all venues and partners in October.)
+(Delivered to all venues and partners in September/October.)

 o Providing Bohlsen Group the name and contact information of a media contact.